hi-covid-convo/hi-covid-convo.github.io/index.md

 Second, download a copy of [Hi-Covid-Convo](https://github.com/hi-covid-convo/hi-covid-convo) from Github.

-Third, open up your terminal/command prompt and cd into the app directory of the Digits copy you had just downloaded and install the necessary libraries by invoking meteor npm install:
+Third, open up your terminal/command prompt and cd into the app directory of the Hi-Covid-Convo copy you had just downloaded and install the necessary libraries by invoking meteor npm install:

 <img src="images/milestone1/npminstall.png">